JasontheOmnivorous/JasontheOmnivorous/README.md

 * 🌍  I'm based in Yangon
 * ✉️  You can contact me at [marsjason485@gmail.com](mailto:marsjason485@gmail.com)
 * 🧠  I'm learning Next.js
-* 🤝  I'm open to collaborating and experiencing new technological stuff!
+* 🤝  I'm open to collaborating and experiencing new technical stuffs!

 ### Skills